 Mastering insurance options

-Understanding insurance is crucial when you rent a car in Portugal.
-By law, all rentals include third-party liability insurance.
-The confusion usually arises with the Collision Damage Waiver (CDW).
+Understanding insurance is crucial to protect yourself at the counter.
+By law, all rentals automatically include third-party liability insurance.
+The real confusion almost always arises with the Collision Damage Waiver.

 Credit card coverage vs. rental company upsells

-Significant changes arrived on January 1, 2025, regarding highway tolls.
-Portugal eliminated tolls on several major highways to combat rising costs, making travel cheaper for tourists.
+Significant changes recently arrived regarding highway tolls across the country.
+Portugal eliminated tolls on several major highways to combat rising costs.
+This fantastic shift makes exploring Algarve, Portugal significantly cheaper for visiting tourists.

 The Via Verde transponder